-On the rare occasion when a child needs to be signed out before the regularly scheduled dismissal time, parents/guardians must come into the Office, sign the student out on the computer at the front desk, and an office worker will call the child to the office for dismissal.
-Students will not be called to the office ahead of time so they can "be ready" when the parent/guardian arrives.
-Students will not be sent out to vehicles.
+On the rare occasion when a child needs to be signed out before the regularly scheduled dismissal time, parents/guardians must come into the Office, sign the student out on the computer at the front desk, and office staff will call the child to the office for dismissal.
+Students will not be called to the office ahead of time so they can "be ready" when the parent/guardian arrives, nor will students be sent out to vehicles.
 Early dismissals count as tardies as part of the attendance protocol.
 Students will not be released after 2:45pm daily (teachers and students are preparing to get in place for dismissal), nor released to anyone other than the parent or guardian or other authorized person(s) noted on registration paperwork and/or as noted in Infinite campus per parent/guardian written notice/documents.
 Parents or guardians must send documentation to school for absences to be excused.
-Your child's academic success may be jeopardized if he/she is consistently signed out before 3:10pm.
+Your child's academic success may be jeopardized if he/she is consistently signed out before 3:20pm.
 On Early Release days, Belair Elementary will release students at 12:45 pm.
-See the 2024-2025 school calendar for dates.
+See the RCSS School Calendar for early release dates.